VedatDurmaz/PolymerAssembler/README.md

 How PolymerAssembler works
 --------------------------

-Algorithmic and technical details of PolymerAssembler are available in the following article that should also be used as a reference:
+Algorithmic and technical details of PolymerAssembler (PA) are described in the following article that should also be used as a reference:

 >Vedat Durmaz. *Markov model-based polymer assembly from force field-parameterized building blocks*.
 Journal of Computer-Aided Molecular Design, 29:225-232, 2015.

-Depending on the polymer type of interest, the corresponding transition probabilities from one building block to another need to be adjusted in the same config file according to the user's needs.
-The size of that squared matrix is related to the number *n* of units.
-Let's consider a typical branched polyglycerol (PG) polymer.
-For PG, a set of five types of building blocks, {GCR,GCX,GCA,GCB,GCL} or {R,X,A,B,L} has been defined from which a new polymer of size *N* (number of monomers) can be assembled as a directed graph G(V,E) without cycles.
-This set consists of:
+Below, the approach is shortly sketched using the example of a branched polyglycerol (PG) polymer as focused on by the aforementioned paper.
+A polymer is considered as a directed and rooted graph *G*(*V*,*E*) without cycles consisting of vertices *V* and edges *E*.
+In case of PG, a set of *n*=5 (non-physical) glycerol building blocks, {GCR,GCX,GCA,GCB,GCL} (or {R,X,A,B,L}) come into consideration as vertices and the network of connecting edges in between depends on in and outdegrees of blocks forming the overall polymer:

 |Unit| function                          | indegree | outdegree |
 |:---|:----------------------------------|:---------|:----------|